Levani1111/vue-interface/README.md

 # vue-interface
-This is an appointment booking and management system with features for searching and sorting.
+This is an appointment app booking and management system with features for searching and sorting.

 ### Using objectives
-use Vue.js
+* use Vue.js
-Installing custom modules
+* Installing custom modules
-Loading modules
+* Loading modules
-Importing and looping through data
+* Importing and looping through data
-Using props, methods, and events
+* Using props, methods, and events
-Indexing, editing, adding, and deleting records Searching and filtering
+* Indexing, editing, adding, and deleting records
+* Searching and filtering

 ### Technologies
 * Vue.js